ConwayC1987/Portfolio-2/README.md

 The Guess Who Pub Quiz Game is a knowledge based quiz game that gives the users two choices and a question.
 The user has the option to read the rules of the game to better understand the game.
 The user is given an opportunity to play the quiz against a clock to select the correct answer providing the user with two images with the name of the person.

+The idea was to keep the questions simple with only two options for the answers to give an element of chance to the game and make the game more fun for the user.
+The game could be marketed for the pub industry for a quiz night with prizes for the customers to bring in more business on quiet nights.

 The website live <a href="https://conwayc1987.github.io/Portfolio-2/" target="_blank">click here</a> for a look.

 - By Ciaran Conway